Nintendocustom/OdysseyDecompToolsCache/README.md

-# OdysseyDecompToolsCache
+# LCUDecompToolsCache
-Prebuilt binaries of tools and compilers for [OdysseyDecomp](https://github.com/MonsterDruide1/OdysseyDecomp).
+Prebuilt binaries of tools and compilers for [Lego-City-Undercover-Decompilation](https://github.com/Nintendocustom/Lego-City-Undercover-Decompilation).

-See [Releases](https://github.com/MonsterDruide1/OdysseyDecompToolsCache/releases) for downloads of the respective pre-generated files.
+See [Releases](https://github.com/Nintendocustom/OdysseyDecompToolsCache/releases) for downloads of the respective pre-generated files.

 This repo provides prebuilt binaries for x86_64 Linux and arm64 Darwin (apple silicon) as well as a script for building these tools from source for other platforms.